-1) To evaluate any potentially miscoded breaches and agree reclassification if needed.

-2) To manage the 'three strikes process'.
+- 1) To evaluate any potentially miscoded breaches and agree reclassification if needed. - 2) To manage the 'three strikes process'.
 The CoP panel will apply a 'three strikes process', whereby any member who has reported a red breach three times within two consecutive reporting periods (i.e. the most recent two years) will be assessed by the panel to determine if, overall and in the context of those three breaches, it is considered to have contradicted the Terms of Reference of the Group.
 As part of this process, the member in question may be invited to a meeting with the CoP panel for further discussion.
 At this meeting the member will have the opportunity to discuss in greater detail any remedial action it has taken since the red breaches occurred.
-At the CoP panel's discretion, a full member can then have their membership revoked, and a CoP signatory can have their signatory status withdrawn.
+At the CoP panel's discretion, a full member can then have their membership revoked, and a CoP signatory can have their signatory status withdrawn. - 3) Should a member fail to submit their CoP report after repeated requests from the secretariat, this will be escalated to the CoP panel to determine what action may be taken.
+This could include membership revocation.